JacobPaxton/data_science_notes/ds_notes.md

 ### Functions
 - SUBSTR(string, index, step_number)
 - - index starts before the position is read (first character is at index 1), step_number = 1 reads one character from index
+- select datediff(curdate(), colname) as alias ----- return column with days between curdate() and colname (great for renure calculation)
 ### WHERE
 - Used to filter the database with conditional statements before the data is pulled down
 - Great for simple conditionals and also allows subqueries